AyomideKayode/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## Synopsis

-This project introduces functions and nested loops in C programming.
-Each .c file contains a different function while the holberton.h file contains all the function prototypes.
+> This project introduces functions and nested loops in C programming.

+> Each .c file contains a different function while the main.h file contains all the function prototypes.

 ### Description of what each file does

 * main --- directory(folder) containing all main.c files.
 * main.c files ----- holds test files that showcase examples of how to use functions
 * Files that start with:
 * 0. prints "Holberton"
 * 1. prints the alphabet, in lowercase
 * 2. prints 10 times the alphabet, in lowercase
     * 3. checks for lowercase character; returns 1 if true and 0 if false
     * 4. checks for alphabetic character; returns 1 if true and 0 if false
     * 5. prints the sign of a number